Vodafone to win EU approval for $9.8 billion Ono deal - sources

 | BRUSSELS/LONDON

-BRUSSELS/LONDON Vodafone is set to gain unconditional EU approval for its 7.2-billion-euro ($9.8 billion / 5.78 billion pounds) bid for Spain's largest cable operator Ono as regulators do not have competition concerns, three people familiar with the matter said on Wednesday.
+BRUSSELS/LONDON Vodafone is set to gain unconditional EU approval for its 7.2-billion-euro (£5.77 billion) bid for Spain's largest cable operator Ono as regulators do not have competition concerns, three people familiar with the matter said on Wednesday.

 The deal is part of a wave of consolidation in the telecoms industry and is the British firm's third acquisition of a European fixed-broadband asset in two years.